-In addition, by an analysis of the flux in the energy region from 10 to 14 MeV the SFR for z < 2 could be constrained at high significance levels, as in this energy regime the DSN flux is only weakly dependent on the assumed SN model.
+In addition, by an analysis of the flux in the energy region from 10 to 14 MeV the SNR for z < 2 could be constrained at high significance levels, as in this energy regime the DSN flux is only weakly dependent on the assumed SN model.
+This could be used to cross-check FIR and UV measurements.